 Lopez Obrador’s victory is an important historical moment for Mexico, a country that was ruled by a single party, the PRI, for over 70 years.
 The majority of the Mexican population has chosen a new alternative.
 For the first time, Mexico’s presidency will go to a leftist candidate.

 Juan Gabriel has left behind 66 albums and over 100 million copies sold.
 He had more than 1,800 songs, two movies, and a TV series based on his life.
 Many of his songs have become classics.

 The Beatles, Rolling Stones, Kinks, and The Who are the most popular acts associated with the 1960s British Invasion.
 But, acts like The Zombies, Yardbirds, and Dave Clark Five flourished in their shadow.

 The film is rather a concise version that makes no judgement against anyone.
 It should be noted that although the version that the film offers is quite attached to reality, it is not a documentary but a recreation of what happened that manages to stick to the story's core.

 Here is an interview transcript with author Sabina Berman about the 2014 Mexican drama film "Gloria."
 It focuses on the story of the controversial Mexican pop/rock icon, Gloria Trevi.

-Christian Keller decided to make a biopic about Mexican pop/rock singer, Gloria Trevi, after reading her story in the L.A.
-Times.
-At the time, he was only 19 years old, and he had never made a film.
-Ten years later, he's only a few days away from seeing his dream come true.
+Christian Keller decided to make a biopic about Mexican pop/rock singer, Gloria Trevi, when he was only 19 years old and had never made a film.
+Ten years later, he saw his dream come true.